OPENER-next/tag_condition_map/README.md

-# delfi_attributes.json - Documentation

-This file explains the schema according to wich the `delfi_attributes.json` file is built and should be parsed.
+# tag_condition_map - A schema to make checking for completeness of accessibility OSM-Data easier

+This repository contains the file `delfi_attributes.json`, which can be used to check if accessibility-related OSM-Data on public transport stops is complete.
+It uses the [DELFI-Handbook](https://www.delfi.de/media/delfi_handbuch_barrierefreie_reiseketten_1._auflage_mai_2018.pdf) as basis for what objects are checked for which attributes.
+Simply explained, it contains a list of conditions that connect objects that _do have_ certain OSM-Tags (e.g. tags that mark an object as a public transport information office) to tags that theese objects _should have_ to be in compliance with DELFI (e.g. tags that mark an object as wheelchair accessible).

 ## Schema
+This section explains the schema according to wich the `delfi_attributes.json` file is built and should be parsed.

 The file is a List `[]` of Dictionarys `{}`.
+Each dictionary represents one DELFI-attribute that is checked for.

 Every Dictionary must contain the following attributes:

 ### `DELFI_ID`

-An integer that represents the DELFI-ID of the attribute that is in question.
+An integer that represents the DELFI-ID of the attribute that is checked by this dictionary.

 ### `LABEL`